 Scheduled Vibration Monitoring

-Monitoring Frequency Measurement Type Action Threshold
+Monitoring Frequency Measurement Focus Action Threshold

-Monthly Overall vibration level >4.5 mm/s RMS
+Monthly Overall vibration level check (quick condition survey) > 4.5 mm/s RMS (warning for imbalance)

 Cost-Benefit Analysis